kubeshop/testkube-docs/docs/articles/test-workflows.md

 The different properties are described with examples and in more detail below.

 :::tip
-The [CRD Reference for Test Workflows](/articles/crds/testworkflows.testkube.io-v1#testworkflow) describes all available properties and constructs
+The [Schema Reference for Test Workflows](/articles/crds/testworkflows.testkube.io-v1#testworkflow) describes all available properties and constructs
 :::

 ## Example - Test Workflow for Postman